-The Vinland Music Camp is an opportunity for all ages (7 years and up) to learn traditional music and dance in the relaxed and beautiful natural setting of Gros Morne National Park at the Killdevil Camp and Conference Centre in Lomond.
-The program includes daily workshops in instrumental and vocal techniques, as well as classes in dance, songwriting and story telling.
+Vinland Music Camp’15 will take place August 16-22, 2015.
+It is a wonderful opportunity for all ages to learn and perform traditional music, storytelling and folk dance in the beautiful natural setting of Killdevil Camp and Conference Centre in Lomond, Gros Morne National Park.
+The program includes daily workshops in instrumental and vocal techniques, as well as classes in traditional dancing, songwriting and storytelling.
 The principal instruments of instruction are fiddle, button accordion, guitar, mandolin, harp, tenor banjo, tin whistle, flute, bodhran, bouzouki, bass and cello.

-Vinland Music Camp 13 will take place August 18-24th, 2013.
-Click here for information this this year’s program, which includes the class descriptions, schedule and camp brochure.
+Visit our Program page for class descriptions, schedule and the Camp brochure.
 Registration and fees information can be found here.
-Please read and download these files before applying.
 You can also read our FAQs (Frequently Asked Questions) and Reviews & Comments as well as view our Photo Gallery.
 Information about meals and accommodation at the Killdevil Camp and Conference Centre can be found here.

 Instructors at the Vinland Music Camp are among the most experienced and qualified in the province – a full list of this year’s staff can be found here.
-Classes are divided into beginners to advanced class levels and private instruction is also available.
-Students learn to play solo as well as in groups and come away from camp feeling inspired to make music.
+Most workshops are divided into 2-3 levels –beginners to advanced.
+Participants learn to perform solo as well as in groups and everyone comes away from camp feeling inspired to play music, dance and sing.

-Besides instructional classes there are many other activities to occupy Camp participants.
-These include jam sessions, campfire singalongs, nightly concerts, and square dancing.
-Since we are in a national park, there are plenty of opportunities for students to go hiking, swimming and canoeing (there are no extra charge fees for these).
-Throughout the week Killdevil staff lead interpretative hikes in the area.
-Students always find inspiration from the natural beauty of the place.
-On Thursday night during the Camp participants get to let loose and create their own songs and skits for a special fun night called ‘Kill the Devil Night’ which has become a much anticipated event at camp.
+Besides instructional classes there are many other activities for Camp participants.
+These include jam sessions, campfire singalongs, nightly concerts, and traditional dancing.
+Since we are in a national park, there are plenty of opportunities for participants to go hiking, swimming and canoeing – at no extra charge.
+Throughout the week Killdevil staff lead interpretative hikes and canoe trips in the area – it’s a very inspiring place to explore.
+On Thursday night during Camp participants get to let loose and create their own songs and skits for a special fun night called ‘Kill the Devil Night’ – a much anticipated event!

 A short history of the Camp

-Vinland Music Camp was started in 2001 by Eric West after working as musician in residence for Gros Morne National Park the previous year.
+Vinland Music Camp was started in 2001 by Eric West after working as musician in residence in the Park the previous year.
 With the assistance of Daniel Payne and guest instructors Shirley Montague and Gayle Tapper, the first Camp started modestly with an enrollment of eleven students.
 Over the years the camp has grown in size and scope to include instruction in over a dozen instruments, as well as singing, songwriting, storytelling, and folk dancing.
-Presently about 50 students attend each year from across Canada, the US and other countries.
-The Camp presently employs nine full-time instructors, including some of the top professional artists in the province.
-Each year we also invite special guest instructors and performers to give workshops and concerts.
-Since 2009 Vinland Music Camp has been run by the Soundbone Traditional Arts Foundation – a non-profit organisation dedicated to teaching and preserving the traditional arts of Newfoundland and Labrador.
-More information about the organisation can be found here.
+Presently about 50 people attend each year from across Canada, the US and other countries.
+The Camp presently employs ten full-time instructors – some of the top professional artists in the province.
+Each year we also invite special guest artists to give workshops and concerts.
+Since 2009 Vinland Music Camp has been run by the Soundbone Traditional Arts Foundation – a non-profit organisation dedicated to teaching and preserving the folk arts of Newfoundland and Labrador.
+More information about our organisation can be found here.